panda7789/docs.cs-cz/docs/framework/unmanaged-api/alink/emitmanifest-method.md

 ms.assetid: fdebc1f3-b62e-4d9e-b775-8ccaa8ecb250
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: bdab1fd10be8fd245f4348798232964721b4487a
+ms.openlocfilehash: f3bb978b8358992fd9aa7da922e28efc1ed1a951
-ms.sourcegitcommit: d2e1dfa7ef2d4e9ffae3d431cf6a4ffd9c8d378f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 09/07/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "70777338"
+ms.locfileid: "74446491"
 ---
 # <a name="emitmanifest-method"></a>EmitManifest – metoda
-Vygeneruje finální manifest.
-Po importu všech ostatních souborů a nastavení všech možností volejte tuto metodu.
-Nevolejte tuto metodu pro nevázané moduly.
+Emits the final manifest.
+Call this method after importing all other files and setting all options.
+Do not call this method for unbound modules.

 ## <a name="syntax"></a>Syntaxe